hertogp/pfx/README.md

 1. a `t:bitstring/0` and a `t:non_neg_integer/0` for the maximum length,
 2. a `t:Pfx.ip_address/0`,
 3. a `t:Pfx.ip_prefix/0`, or
-4. a `t:binary/0` denoting an IP prefix in CIDR-notation.
+4. a `t:binary/0` denoting an IP prefix in CIDR-notation or an EUI-48/64 address

-The first option allows for the creation of any sort of prefix, the latter three yield either an IPv4 or IPv6 prefix.
+The first option allows for the creation of any sort of prefix, the second and third option yield either an IPv4 or IPv6 prefix.
+Lastly, strings can be used to create either IPv4, IPv6, EUI-48 or EUI-64 prefixes.

 Several functions, like `Pfx.unique_local?/1` are more IP oriented, and are included along with the more generic `Pfx` functions (like `Pfx.cut/3`) in